top of page

 Placement Registration

-You got a ticket for URGH! and you will bring your camp, your tent, your art installation, sauna, hot tub or other project?
+You got a ticket for BTMFFFF! and you will bring your camp, your tent, your art installation, sauna, hot tub or other project?
 Awesome!!
 Please fill in the online registration form so we can sort out your placement.

 This is particularly important if you plan to bring a yurt or other big structure since outside, horizontal space is limited.
 In this case please get in touch with placement as soon as possible!